-Being a teacher, every year, I encountered numerous students’ behaviour.
-Some behaviours and its reasons are known to me, but some are way too tricky for a teacher to understand at first instance.
-We, teachers and parents, all aware that adolescents procrastinate when it comes to finishing any tasks on time.
-It is because their mind prioritises the tasks as per the level of their boredom (Previous Article: Why Do Children Misbehave? – Reasons and Solutions).
-There is nothing to worry about it as this behaviour is common among all ages and every kid.
-However, it can become the matter of concern for most of the teachers and parents when student chronically procrastinates, tempers underperforms, tests the spirit of class rules, and challenges teacher’s authority in the classroom.
-In my early teaching years, these types of students were the ones who always know how to break every rule of my diary in a subtle way that at times I felt emotional and helpless in front of such kids.
-If you, as a teacher or a parent, ever dealt with or encounter such students’ behaviours, chances are maybe you’re dealing with a ‘Passive Aggressive’ student.
+Every year, I encountered numerous students’ behaviour.
+Some are known to me, but some are way tricky to understand in the first instance.
+Teachers and parents are aware that adolescents procrastinate to complete any task on time.
+It is because their mind prioritises the tasks as per the level of their boredom.
+There is nothing to worry about as this behaviour is common among all ages and context.
+However, it can become a matter of concern for most teachers when students chronically procrastinate, tests the spirit of class rules, and challenges teachers’ authority in the classroom.
+In my early teaching years, students who possess such behaviour knew how to break every rule of my diary subtly.
+At times I felt emotional and helpless in front of them.
+If you, as a teacher or a parent, ever dealt with such students’ behaviours, chances are maybe you’re dealing with a ‘Passive Aggressive’ student.

-Passive-aggressive (PA) behaviours are the ones that involve acting indirectly aggressive rather than directly aggressive.
-PA students frequently show resistance to requests or demands from family and students often by procrastinating, expressing moodiness, or acting stubborn.
-The passive-aggressive student believes life will only get worse if adults know of his anger, so he expresses anger indirectly, through the types of behaviours described above.
-These behaviours are designed to challenge an authority figure without that person, immediately recognising the child’s underlying anger.
+Passive-aggressive (PA) behaviours are the ones that involve acting indirectly rather than directly aggressive.
+PA students frequently show resistance to requests or demands from family and students by procrastinating, expressing moodiness, or acting stubborn.
+The passive-aggressive student believes life will only worsen if adults know of his anger, so he expresses anger indirectly through the types of behaviours described above.
+These behaviours are designed to challenge an authority figure without that person, immediately recognising the child’s underlying offence.

 Signe Whitson L.S.W., the author of The Angry Smile: The Psychology of Passive Aggressive Behaviour in Families, Schools, and Workplaces, proposed five levels of adolescents passive-aggressive behaviour.